 Generally it takes 3-7 days to get your blood culture report.
 If the suspicion is involvement of slow growing organism sometimes it may take weeks to rule out presence of organism in your blood.

 Hello, thank you for visiting my blog.
 I am Tankeshwar Acharya.
-Blogging is my passion, I am working as a lecturer and Microbiologist at Department of Microbiology and Immunology, Patan Academy of Health Sciences, Lalitpur.
+Blogging is my passion, I am working as a Asst.
+Professor and Microbiologist at Department of Microbiology and Immunology, Patan Academy of Health Sciences, Nepal.